oiax/tgweb/README.md

 2. the front matter of its layout if available
 3. `sites.toml` if available

-For example, suppose that the value `"a"` is set to the custom property `data.x` in the front matter of a page as follows:
+For example, suppose that the value `"a"` is set to the custom property `x` in the front matter of a page as follows:

 ```